 When commenting you can either add a single comment, or start a review.

-All the power of GitHub pull requests, and then some, right in your IDE.
+All the power of GitHub pull requests and GitLab merge requests, and then some, right in your IDE.

 Once the pull request has been approved and the code has been merged that's usually the end of life for any comments in that pull request.
 Although there is often useful information in those comments, that may have long-term value, they are rarely seen again.
 CodeStream gives those comments a second life by displaying them alongside the blocks of code that they refer to.